 The building is ready to move into, but before doing so it is a good idea to have a final clean throughout.

-Small problems will inevitably crop up with the work over the ensuing months.
+Small problems will inevitably crop up over the ensuing months.

 Fix these problems as they arise, or, if you used tradesmen, ask them back, although expect to have to pay them for defects that are not their fault, such as plaster cracks.